 Kathryn was born and raised in Garfield, New Jersey, a town known for paper mills and Polish pierogi.
-In 1992, when she was a sophomore at Paramus Catholic all-girls high school, her family won the New Jersey lottery on a Pick 6 ticket, an event that changed their lives forever.
-This unique experience is the basis of her upcoming Memoir and Television Pilot, both titled THE LOTTERY CURSE to be complete in 2021.
+In 1992, her family won the New Jersey lottery, an event that changed their lives for better and worse.
+This unique experience is the basis of her Television Pilot The Lottery Curse, as well as a Memoir under the same title.

 Kathryn lives and works in the New York City area.